manni8436/hackvent-calendar/README.md

 [Here is a link to the final project](https://manni8436.github.io/chrismas-hackathon/)

 ## INITIAL DESIGN
-* The initial idea behind this project was to create a advent calendar style website.

-where the user would have to solve a code related challenge in which they would receive a special reward upon successful completion of the challenge.
+* The initial idea behind this project was to create a advent calendar style website, where the user would have to solve a code related challenge in which they would receive a special reward upon successful completion of the challenge.

 * The main features that have been included are:
     * Easy to navigate the page.